-You’ve got a stunning new project or remodel bubbling away on your dream stove and you’re about to pick up the phone to call an architect.
-The architectural process—though it can seem esoteric—is actually an exciting one that will take your dream from paper to planet.
+You’ve got a stunning new project or remodel bubbling away on your dream stove, and you’re about to pick up the phone to call an architect.
+The architectural process—though it can seem esoteric—is an exciting one that will take your dream from paper to planet.
 What’s better than a custom-down-to-the-last-detail home to live in, an office to furnish a team in, or a business to welcome customers and guests into?
 In the world of architecture, not much.
-We love making your vision a reality, and we have a tried and true architectural process that we’re revisiting today in the form of a hypothetical Q&A. Your potential questions below are matched up with our behind the scenes look at how each step of our method works.
+We love making your vision a reality.
+And we have a tried and true architectural process that we’re revisiting today in the form of a hypothetical Q&A. Your potential questions below are matched with our behind-the-scenes look at how each step of our method works.

 YOUR QUESTION: I’VE NEVER WORKED WITH AN ARCHITECT BEFORE.
 HOW DO WE WORK TOGETHER, AND HOW INVOLVED WILL I BE?